rails/rails/guides/source/testing.md

 If you want to change the default settings you can simply change what the system tests are "driven by".
 Say you want to change the driver from Selenium to Poltergeist.
-First add the Poltergeist gem to your Gemfile.
+First add the `poltergeist` gem to your Gemfile.
 Then in your `application_system_test_case.rb` file do the following:

 ```ruby